anitianinc/winlogbeat-msi/README.md

 # winlogbeat-msi
 Below you will find a set of instructions on how to wrap Elastic winlogbeat in an MSI installer package using Visual Studio and WiX.
 At the bottom of thiis readme you will find a link to download a pre-built winlogbeat MSI that uses the default configuration as it ships from Elastic.
+After installation, the winlogbeat service will be started automatically.

 ## Things you'll need:
 1. Visual Studio - https://www.visualstudio.com/vs/community/